elkorn/walkins/README.md

 A small Bash utility to watch Jenkins build statuses.

 Requires http://stedolan.github.io/jq/ to be configured as a command to run properly.
+(It's available on apt and yum)

 Run it in a console window to have an overview of the build statuses and what's currently being built.
 Run it in the background to have notifications only.